zckymc/airbyte/docs/integrations/sources/close-com.md

 ### Notes

-Leads, Events Incremental streams use `date_updated` field as a cursor.
-All other Incremental streams use `date_created` field for the same purpose.
+Leads and Events Incremental streams use the `date_updated` field as a cursor.
+All other Incremental streams use the `date_created` field for the same purpose.

-`SendAs` stream requires payment.
+The `SendAs` stream requires payment.

 ### Data type mapping